 - Check that the invite is from a CenturyLink account and accept it.

 - Confirm joining the organization.

-- Ensure Business Support.
+- Ensure Enterprise Support.
 Standard customers with accounts moving under CenturyLink's care will be required to change their accounts' Support plans.
 A root user must sign into the account with root account credentials (email address and password) to change a support plan.
 The cost of the support plan does not appear on your consolidated, CenturyLink bill, but it is required so that CenturyLink may meet our Service Level Objectives and use our automated tools.
 In addition, Amazon Web Services requires it so that proper prioritization is given to any platform-level issues that may need to be addressed.

-Standard Customers must select Business Support.
+Standard Customers must select Enterprise Support.

 - Navigate to support.